 Accessible computer labs: The Stratton Taylor Library is equipped with an accessible computer for use by students with a qualified disability.

-Alternative testing: (extended test time, distraction free testing, orally proctored exams) Alternative testing is available between the hours of 8 a.m. and 5 p.m.
-Monday through Friday in the Testing Center located in Markham Hall, Rm 223.
+Alternative testing: Extended test time, distraction free testing and orally proctored exams are available in the Testing Center.
 Students should inform their professors and instructors that they are approved for alternative testing.
 Most of the time, the test will be given at the same time as the course period.
 There are times when this schedule will conflict with another class period.
-To schedule another time, please discuss with your professor and contact the Testing Center at (918) 343-7679.
-The Testing Center at Rogers State University offers a reduced distraction environment.
-Students are encouraged to visit the Testing Center to familiarize themselves with the environment prior to a test.
-Orally proctored exams will be given in the Office of Student Affairs.
-Arrangements must be made at least one week prior to the exam.
+To schedule another time, please discuss with your professor and contact the Testing Center.

 Permission to use a dictionary or spell checker: There may be times when a student with a disability is approved to use a dictionary or spell checker in a class or during an exam.
 Students are responsible for providing their own dictionary or spell checker and must discuss this with the professor or instructor prior to class.

 Course substitutions: There may be times when a student desires a course substitution.
 Course substitutions may not alter the basic nature of the academic degree or academic requirements approved by the University.
 Requests for course substitution may be made through the Director of Student Development.
 Courses substitution must be approved by the Department Head or Dean of a particular school and the Vice President for Academic Affairs.